Agony aunt Rhona McAuliffe shares advice with a reader from Cork, who fears she's not having enough sex to satisfy her husband

 I’ve also started dreading going to bed.
 It’s almost like he’s waiting for me to initiate it and when I don’t he quietly seethes and neither of us can then sleep.
 I know something needs to be done and I do want to grow old and snuggle with my husband and enjoy some much-deserved downtime after some crazy busy years.
 But I also don’t see regular sex in our future as I barely have the urge.

 Do I just have to put out, even if I’m not feeling it?

 Under Pressure, Cork.

 First things first: you are not alone.
 Depending on what research you reference, at least 33-60% of women experience low or no libido at some point in their lives and up to 66% of women agree that their partner’s drive to have sex is higher than theirs.
 It’s considered to be one of the most common sexual complaints of women of all ages, and also, unfortunately, one of the most difficult issues to treat.
 This is likely due to the myriad and complex causes, which I’ll touch on in a minute.

-In the wake of Kristen Roupenian’s short story, Cat Person which ran in the New Yorker last year, and the flood of bad and compliant sex confessionals it triggered, your husband’s ultimatum could be laughed off in the face of redressing male sexual entitlement.
+In the wake of Kristen Roupenian’s short story, Cat Person which ran in the New Yorker in 2017, and the flood of bad and compliant sex confessionals it triggered, your husband’s ultimatum could be laughed off in the face of redressing male sexual entitlement.
 However, I don’t think that would be fair.